kilabit.info

 You can keep the "npm install/pip install" command in the Dockerfile.
 When the dependencies file updated, the npm/pip/other should pick up whats new and only download the new packages from external network (internet).
 The rest of packages that does not changes, which already installed during building of base image, should be fetched from local cache.

-Anyway, the developer should tell you when new dependencies changes, so you, as DevOps should prepare new base image.
+Anyway, the developer should communicate when new dependencies changes, so you, as DevOps should prepare new base image.

 Using Alpine for the sake of smallest image